Clever-ISA/Clever-ISA/specs/iosubsystem.md

 256 MiB of contiguous memory starting from the address last written to PCIe configuration base address is reserved for use by the PCIe configuration space.

+## VGA Video Buffer

+The I/O Address 0x7f00000f is a read-write address that contains the base physical address for the VGA Video Buffer.
+The default value shall be at least 0x80000000 at shall be aligned to 256 KiB, and shall not overlap the default PCI Memory Base Address.
+If either value is set in a manner such that the memory regions overlap, which devices recieves reads/writes in the overlapping memory location is unspecified.

+128 KiB of contiguous memory starting from the address last written to the VGA Video Buffer Base Address is reserved for use by the VGA Video Buffer.